SilasBerger/cipherlock/device/README.md

 ### Configuration and environment setup
 **Note:** During this initial setup, it is recommended to only connect a single device to the host computer at a time, to avoid confusion between multiple devices.

-To install a configuration file to the device, run:
+To install a configuration file on the device, run:

 ```sh
 ./cldevice write-config /path/to/config.json`